justecorruptio/term_twirl/README.md

 We first find the most common 6-letter English words via a corpus.
 Based on that, look for all possible valid words that *can* show up in a game with these 6-letter words as the target.
 Compress the resulting set of words into a DAWG.

+Since we do not have 2^16 nodes (2^13 covers us), we have 4 wasted bits of storage every 3 bytes.
+(17% waste)

 When loading a new level, the DAWG is traversed once to pick a random 6-letter word, and then again to find all the words that are subanagrams of that 6-letter word.